NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``extension/NumberofBedroomsServed``                  integer             > NumberofBedrooms       See [#]_            Number of bedrooms served
   ====================================================  =======  =========  =======================  ========  ========  ============================================

-  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "crawlspace - conditioned", "attic - vented", "attic - unvented", "garage", or "outside".
+  .. [#] Location choices are "conditioned space", "basement - conditioned", "basement - unconditioned", "crawlspace - vented", "crawlspace - unvented", "attic - vented", "attic - unvented", "garage", or "outside".
   .. [#] If Location not provided, defaults to "garage" if a garage is present, otherwise "outside".
   .. [#] BatteryType only choice is "Li-ion".
   .. [#] If NominalCapacity not provided, defaults to UsableCapacity / 0.9 if UsableCapacity provided, else (RatedPowerOutput / 1000) / 0.5 if RatedPowerOutput provided, else 10 kWh.
   .. [#] If UsableCapacity not provided, defaults to 0.9 * NominalCapacity.
   .. [#] If RatedPowerOutput not provided, defaults to 0.5 * NominalCapacity * 1000.
   .. [#] NumberofBedroomsServed only required if IsSharedSystem is true.
-         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery per ANSI/RESNET/ICC 301-2022 Addendum C.
+         Battery charging/discharging will be apportioned to the dwelling unit using its number of bedrooms divided by the total number of bedrooms served by the battery per `ANSI/RESNET/ICC 301-2022 Addendum C <https://www.resnet.us/wp-content/uploads/ANSIRESNETICC_301-2022AdnC-2024.pdf>`_.

  .. note::